assaabloy-ppi/salt-aa/README.md

 crypto_box and related functions implement public key authenticated encryption using x25519+xsalsa20+poly1305.

-Our approach is to follow the original TweetNaCl/NaCl C API closely.
+Our approach is to follow the original TweetNaCl/NaCl C API closely as documented at [NACL] and implemented in the TweetNaCl source code available at [TWEET-2].
-This is a low-level API.

 Changes from original, comments, implementation approach, etc: